 In Gbur v.
 Golio, 932 A.2d 203 (Pa.
 Super.
 Ct.
 2007), aff'd, 963 A.2d 443 (Pa.
-2009), the Superior Court held that Plaintiff's radiation oncology expert was qualified to opine as to the standard of care applicable to a urologist regarding alleged failure to diagnose decedent's prostate cancer because although Plaintiff's expert was not a board-certified urologist, he was qualified to testify as an expert given his extensive experience and board certifications in radiation oncology under Section 1303.512(d) (relating to care outside specialty).
-The court noted that Plaintiff's expert did not testify as to the substantive standard of care applicable to urologists, but rather to the standard of care applicable in diagnosing prostate cancer, an area in which Plaintiff's expert was clearly qualified to testify.
+2009), the Court held that plaintiff's radiation oncology expert was qualified to opine as to the standard of care applicable to a urologist regarding failure to diagnose decedent's prostate cancer because plaintiff's expert had extensive experience and board certifications in radiation oncology under Section 1303.512(d) (relating to care outside specialty).
+The Court noted that plaintiff's expert did not testify as to the substantive standard of care applicable to urologists, but rather to the standard applicable in diagnosing prostate cancer, an area in which plaintiff's expert was clearly qualified to testify.
 Id. at 210.

-The Supreme Court affirmed, but noted in dicta that the MCARE "statute should be read to require a close enough relation between overall training, experience, and practices of the expert and that of a defendant physician to assure the witness' expertise would necessarily extend to standards of care pertaining in the defendant physician's field."
+The Supreme Court affirmed, but noted that MCARE "should be read to require a close enough relation between overall training, experience, and practices of the expert and that of a defendant physician to assure the witness' expertise would necessarily extend to standards of care pertaining in the defendant physician's field."
 963 A.2d at 459.
-The Court stated further that "the mere fact that two physicians may treat the same condition [is] insufficient, in and of itself, to establish such a relation among their fields of medicine."
+The Court further stated that: "the mere fact that two physicians may treat the same condition [is] insufficient, in and of itself, to establish such a relation among their fields of medicine."
 Id.
-Although the court noted that in light of its conclusion concerning issue preservation that they need not apply Section 512(e) to the case at hand, the court stated that "those practicing radiation oncology and urology might be surprised to learn of a judicial pronouncement-offered without reference to relevant supporting testimony from those practicing in the respective subspecialties beyond a discussion of a single area of treatment overlap-that their disciplines represent related fields of medicine for the purposes of reform legislation."
+Although the Court stated that in light of its conclusion concerning issue preservation, it need not apply Section 512(e) to the case at hand, the Court stated that "those practicing radiation oncology and urology might be surprised to learn of a judicial pronouncement-offered without reference to relevant supporting testimony from those practicing in the respective subspecialties beyond a discussion of a single area of treatment overlap-that their disciplines represent related fields of medicine for purposes of reform legislation."
 Id. at 460.

-The Superior Court addressed the issue of expert qualification in Hyrcza, supra, where Plaintiff brought a wrongful death and survival action against numerous defendants after the patient died from massive gastrointestinal bleeding.
-On appeal, Defendants argued that the trial court erred by permitting Plaintiff's expert, a board certified psychiatrist and neurologist, to testify as to the standard of care applicable to defendant physician, a board certified physiatrist.
+The Superior Court addressed the issue of expert qualification in Hyrcza, supra, where plaintiff brought a wrongful death and survival action against numerous defendants after the patient died from massive gastrointestinal bleeding.
+On appeal, defendants argued that the trial court erred by permitting plaintiff's expert, a board certified psychiatrist and neurologist, to testify as to the standard of care applicable to defendant physician, a board certified physiatrist.
 Id. at 972.
 The Superior Court affirmed the trial court, finding that the post-operative care of the multiple sclerosis patient, having undergone hip surgery with aspirin and steroids, "was a matter within" the expert's training, "regardless of specialty."
 Id. at 973.
-Further, Plaintiff's expert testified that his patients often undergo surgery and that he is involved in the post-operative treatment and rehabilitation that includes administration of aspirin, and that he was familiar with the risks involved in prescribing aspirin and steroids together.
+Further, plaintiff's expert testified that his patients often undergo surgery and that he is involved in the post-operative treatment and rehabilitation that includes administration of aspirin, and that he was familiar with the risks involved in prescribing aspirin and steroids together.
 Id.